jonsimpkins-vna-codingclub/vna-codingclub-spring2025-week4/README.md

-# vna-codingclub-spring2025-week4
-Week 4 of the Spring 2024 Valor North Coding Club
+# Spring 2025, Week 4

+This week, we're going to work with 2D arrays

+To get started, open `index.html` in a web browser.